Eligibility for the Solidarity Tax Credit

 - a temporary resident or the holder of a temporary resident permit within the meaning of the Immigration and Refugee Protection Act who had been living in Canada for the preceding 18 months.

 However, you are not entitled to the solidarity tax credit if either of the following situations applies to you:

-- On December 31, 2015, you were confined to a prison or similar institution and were so confined in 2015 for one or more terms totalling more than 183 days.
+- You were confined to a prison or similar institution on December 31, 2016, and, in 2016, you were confined for one or more periods totalling more than 183 days.

-- Someone received the child assistance payment from Retraite Québec with regard to you for December 2015 (except if you turn 18 in December).
+- Someone received the child assistance payment from Retraite Québec with regard to you for December 2016 (unless you turned 18 during that month).

 Even if you meet the eligibility requirements, you will not receive the credit if your family income is equal to or greater than the limit.
 For more information, click Calculation of the Credit.

 For an estimation of the tax credit you may receive, use the Solidarity Tax Credit Payments Estimator.